nl-portal/nl-portal-frontend-libraries/README.md

 ### Local dependencies

-Packages inside the [packages](./packages) folder may depend on each other, simply by adding them to their respective `package.json` files and running `pnpm run bootstrap` from the project root afterwards.
+Packages inside the [packages](./packages) folder may depend on each other, simply by adding them to their respective `package.json` files and running `pnpm install` from the project root afterwards.

 For example, the `package.json` of [@nl-portal/nl-portal-app](./packages/app) might include